Review of the Album "Somewhere in Time" by British Heavy Metal Band Iron Maiden

-Somewhere in Time represents the peak of greatness for Iron Maiden
+Does Somewhere in Time represent the peak of greatness for Iron Maiden?

-Iron Maiden’s album called Somewhere in Time stands out to me as their best album.
+Iron Maiden’s album called Somewhere in Time stands out to me as their best album or at least it has for a long time.
 This is their peak musically as a band.
 I would even say that this album is one of the best heavy metal albums of 1986.
 However, their 1988 album Seventh Son of a Seventh Son is also excellent, featuring memorable songs such as The Evil That Men Do and The Prophecy.
-We are now in 2017 and I’m writing about this 31 years later.
+We are now in 2021 and I’m writing about this more than 34 years later.
 Following their excellent 1984 album Powerslave, Iron Maiden takes their creativity one step higher.
 The bass lines by Steve Harris are audible and great as usual.
 The album has eight songs.
 It provides over 51 minutes of listening enjoyment for heavy metal fans everywhere.

 The first half of the album has the awesome Sea of Madness

 The opening song called "Caught Somewhere in Time" is about someone who is being given a choice to go somewhere.
 However, it seems like he would be tempted by some evil force.
 Even though that voice says that whoever comes with them will be safe, the context of the song suggests that it is probably not a good idea to trust this force that is tempting us to follow it.
 The song contains all the elements that make a very elite Iron Maiden song.
 "Wasted Years" is about someone who travels across the world.
 He gets homesick thinking about his home.
 He feels as if he wasted much time with what he has done.
 I would say that traveling opens up our minds and allows us to explore what is out there.
 This vast world has so many beautiful things to see.
 Take advantage of it!
 "Sea of Madness" was always one of my favorite Iron Maiden songs when I was younger.
 This one is a major highlight in the album due to its melody and bass guitar work.